MemDLM: Memory-Enhanced DLM Training: Conclusion

 \section{Conclusion}

-We introduced \textbf{MemDLM}, a memory-aware training framework for diffusion language models built on Bi-level Optimization and fast weights acting as Parametric Memory.
-Our central finding is that simulating denoising trajectories during training does more than mimic inference: it changes what the base model learns.
-By allowing fast weights to absorb batch-specific trajectory information, MemDLM reduces the burden of preserving context purely in token space, leading to improved optimization, lower exposure bias, and stronger long-context performance even in the \textit{Train-Only} setting.
-We further showed that re-enabling the inner loop at inference time provides an additional prompt-specific adaptation pathway.
-We interpret this extra effect as an emergent \emph{in-weight retrieval} mechanism, which complements rather than replaces the gains already obtained from training.
-Taken together, our results suggest that reducing train-inference mismatch through parameter-space memory is a promising direction for improving the robustness and long-context capabilities of diffusion language models.
+We introduced \textbf{MemDLM}, a memory-aware training framework for diffusion language models based on Bi-level Optimization and fast weights as Parametric Memory.
+Our main finding is that simulating denoising trajectories during training changes what the base model learns: by offloading part of the memorization burden from token-space attention to parameter space, MemDLM improves optimization and strengthens long-context performance even in the \textit{Train-Only} setting.
+Re-enabling the inner loop at inference provides an additional prompt-specific adaptation effect that we interpret as \emph{in-weight retrieval}.
+Overall, introducing a parameter-space memory channel appears to be a promising direction for more robust long-context DLMs.